 Patients with bunions often have a positive family history.
 It is common for patients to have a first-degree relative who has had a bunion, flatfoot deformity, or significant clawing of their lesser toes.
 This may be the biggest risk factor for developing a significant bunion deformity.

-The primary problem with a bunion is the bone on the inside of the foot at the base of the big toe (the first metatarsal) begins to drift further to the inside of the foot (medially), away from the other metatarsals.
-The great toe itself ends up angled to the outside of the foot (laterally), creating a prominent bunion deformity on the inside of the foot.
-The bunion bump is mostly normal bone sticking out of the side of the foot, rather than a growth of new bone.
-In severe cases, there may also be a build-up of extra bone at the bunion site, as well as some thickening of the tissues overlying the bony prominence can worsen the prominence.
+The primary anatomic cause of a bunion is that the first metatarsal, the bone on the inside of the forefoot at the base of the big toe, begins to drift and separate away from the second metatarsals, the bone of the midfoot at the base of second toe.
+This V-shaped separation pushes the great toe outwards creating a prominent bump known as a bunion deformity- on the inside of the foot.
+The bunion bump is often normal bone sticking out of the side of the foot, rather than a growth of new bone.
+Thickening of the tissues overlying the bony prominence can worsen the prominence.
 Over time, arthritis can also develop in the joint.

 Bunion deformities can vary greatly in their extent and in the symptoms that they cause.
-Symptoms are often exacerbated by restrictive shoe wear, specifically shoes with a narrow toe box or very stiff, non-pliable material that cannot stretch over the bump.
+Most commonly the symptoms are worsened by restrictive shoe wear, specifically shoes with a narrow toe box or very stiff, non-pliable material that cannot stretch over the bump.

-Physical examination typically reveals a prominence on the inside (medial) aspect of the forefoot.
-This represents the bony prominence associated with the great toe joint (the medial aspect of the first metatarsal head).
-The great toe is deviated to the outside (laterally) and often rotated slightly.
-This produces uncovering of the joint at the base of the big toe (first metatarsophalangeal joint subluxation).
+Physical examination typically reveals a prominent bump on the inside of the forefoot.
+As the metatarsal, the midfoot bone, starts moving outwards, the big toe itself starts drifting inwards, combining to worsen this bump.
+Drifting of the big toe actually causes the big toe joint to “subluxate”, which means it moves out of place.
 In mild and moderate bunions, this joint may be repositioned back to a neutral position (reduced) on physical examination.
 With increased deformity or arthritic changes in the first MTP joint, this joint cannot be fully reduced.
-Patients may also have a callus at the base of their second toe, under their second metatarsal head in the sole of the forefoot because as the first toe drifts, the second toe carries more weight, and this can be an additional source of pain.
+Patients may also have a skin callus at the base of their second toe, under their second metatarsal head in the sole of the forefoot because as the first toe drifts, the second toe carries more weight, and this can be an additional source of pain.